teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 bit create react-env extensions/custom-react
 ```

-After you created your extension you need configure it to be a Bit Aspect.
-This is because environments are actually aspects that extends Bit's core functionality to support your development workflow.
-To do this edit your workspace.jsonc and set `teambit.harmony/aspect` as the environment applied on the extension you created:
+As with any component, environments must themselves have an environment which compiles, builds, transpiles, etc, them.
+Bit has a special environment that knows how to create other environments - `teambit.harmony/aspect`.
+So for any component that is meant to be a Bit environment, you must set `teambit.harmony/aspect` as the environment for that component

 ```json title="add variant for the extension and set the aspect env"
 {